To Each His Own:

 Just like drop-shotting, the Pros are using the shaky head more.
 We hear very little about the Texas rig unless they’re flipping it with a heavy creature bait.
 In defense of the Texas rig, I would like to share some features.

 A Texas-rigged weight will easily separate from the hook during the cast and the bait while being dragged or going through the cover.
 We would peg the weight to prevent that from happening in the past.
 When the weight is hung up in brush or rocks, the bait tends to float freely away from the weight and can often attract a bite.
 The same thing applies when you’re shaking or dragging it.
 This can be good in some circumstances.
 You can use various sized weights, hooks, and plastics, making the Texas rig versatile and easy to adjust.

 What’s Your Favorite Color?

 My secret ensemble for catching smallmouth has been “Morning Dawn” on a Bleeding Bait hook made by Daiichi.
-I use a small hook for drop shot and larger offset hook for my Texas rigs.
-I actually use the Bleeding hooks most of the time, while Aaron has always used Gamakatsu.
+I use a small hook for drop shots and a larger offset hook for my Texas rigs.
+Most of the time, I use the Bleeding hooks, while Aaron has always used Gamakatsu.
 He’s still not convinced that red works better than grey or black hooks.

 We debate worm colors, when to use them, and why our favorite hooks are the best.
-I’ve noticed lately he’s using “Morning Dawn” as one of his go to colors.
+I’ve noticed.
+Lately, he’s using “Morning Dawn” as one of his go-to colors.
 I guess that would be one victory for me!
-I think his favorite is still “Aaron’s Magic”.
+I think his favorite is still “Aaron’s Magic.”